Habsburg Spain: The last Spanish Habsburgs (1643–1700)

 The Portuguese Revolt was partially what led Spain to conclude peace with France in 1659.
-But the government had gone bankrupt again in 1647 and 1653, and the nobility wouldn't give an inch on financial and tax reforms.
-Portuguese victories in 1663 at Ameixial and in 1665 at Vila Viçosa secured their independence, and in 1668 Spain recognized Portugal's sovereignty.
+But the government had gone bankrupt again in 1647 and 1653, and the nobility would not give an inch on financial and tax reforms.
+Portuguese victories in 1663 at Ameixial and in 1665 at Montes Claros secured their independence.
+Spain finally recognized Portugal's sovereignty in the Treaty of Lisbon (1668).

 Philip IV, who had seen over the course of his life the declining influence of Spain's empire, sank slowly into depression after he had to dismiss his favorite courtier, Olivares, in 1643.
-In 1646, his eldest son and heir Don Baltasar Carlos died at the age of 16.
-Charles II was manipulated by various political factions throughout his life.
-For a short time under Don Juan José de Austria as valido the nobility came to dominate Spain once again.
-Most were self-serving, but there were a few such as the Count of Oropesa, who managed (despite ruinous deflation) to stabilize the currency.
-Others tried to weaken the power of the Inquisition (which however was not abolished until 1808) and encourage economic development.
+In 1646, his eldest son and heir Balthasar Charles, Prince of Asturias died at the age of 16.
+Charles II suffered from generations of Habsburg inbreeding and was physically and mentally incapable of governing, being manipulated by various political factions throughout his life.
+For a short time under Don Juan José de Austria, illegitimate son of Philip IV, as valido the nobility came to dominate Spain once again.
+Most were self-serving, but there were a few such as Manuel Joaquín Álvarez de Toledo, Count of Oropesa, who managed to stabilize the currency, despite ruinous deflation.
+Others tried to weaken the power of the Spanish Inquisition, which however was not abolished until 1808, and encourage economic development.

-Even so, Spain's economy (especially in Castile) declined and its population decreased by nearly two million people during the 17th century.
+Even so, Spain's economy declined, especially in Castile, and its population decreased by nearly two million people during the 17th century.
 This was partially due to plague outbreaks, and partially due to the huge casualties caused by almost continuous warfare.
-The period 1677-1686 was a low point, with famine, plague, natural disasters, and economic upheaval.
+The period 1677–1686 was a low point, with famine, plague, natural disasters, and economic upheaval.
 Emigration to the New World increased.

-France was now strong and united under Louis XIV, and after the Treaty of the Pyrenees (1659) took Spain's place as the dominant power in Europe.
+France was now strong and united under Louis XIV and after the Treaty of the Pyrenees (1659) took Spain's place as the dominant power in Europe.
 Three wars were fought during this period, the War of Devolution (1667–1668), the Franco-Dutch War (1672–1678), and the War of the Grand Alliance (1688–1697).
-Although Spain's territorial losses (the Franche-Comté, some towns in the Southern Netherlands and part of the island of Hispaniola) were relatively few, it had demonstrated some vulnerability, and Louis XIV (and indeed the other European rulers) had plans for when Charles II's death came, as it was clear that he would produce no children and the Habsburg line in Spain would die with him.
-The end came with Charles' passing at the age of 39 on November 1, 1700.
+Although Spain's territorial losses (the Franche-Comté, some towns in the Southern Netherlands and part of the island of Hispaniola) were relatively few, it had demonstrated some vulnerability.